Frequently Asked Questions

 COVID-19 is diagnosed by taking a sample from your respiratory tract - either your nose, throat or chest.

-If you have symptoms of COVID-19 or you may have been exposed to a COVID-19 infection, you need to consult with a doctor.
+If you have symptoms of COVID-19 or you may have been exposed to a COVID-19 infection, you need to consult with a Healthcare Professional.
 If necessary, they will refer you for testing.
-Call your doctor or book a virtual consultation rather than going to their consulting rooms first.
-Online doctor consultations provide a safe alternative to face-to-face consultations for patients and doctors.
+Call your Healthcare Professional or book a virtual consultation rather than going to their consulting rooms first.
+Online Healthcare Professional consultations provide a safe alternative to face-to-face consultations for patients and doctors.

-The below information aims to provide members with simple guidelines when needing an ambulance or hospital admission for COVID-19.
+The following information provides simple guidelines for members needing an ambulance or hospital admission for COVID-19:

-2. Netcare 911 will send a response car to access the member's vitals and based on the outcome they will transport the member to a casualty unit.
+2. Netcare 911 will dispatch a response vehicle to assess your vital signs.
+Based on the assessment, they will transport you to a casualty unit if necessary.

-3. From there, if an admission is needed, Netcare 911 will source bed availability via the Joint Operation Centre (JOC) - all main hospitals are linked via the JOC.
+3. If hospital admission is required, Netcare 911 will coordinate bed availability through the Joint Operation Centre (JOC), which is connected to all main hospitals.

 Bankmed Tax FAQsView PDF